 Jezebel by Eleanor De Jong.
 Fiction.
 Jezebel, a young princess of Tyre, is destined to marry King Ahab of Israel, but begins an illicit affair with Jehu, a visiting prince.

 Herod: King of the Jews and Friend of the Romans by Peter Richardson presents a complex portrait of Herod.

 Herod the Great: Statesman, Visionary, Tyrant by Norman Gelb.
 Explores how Herod transformed his kingdom into a thriving state within the Roman Empire.
-Despite his horrific failings, he was a dynamic statesman and one of the most underrated personalities of ancient times.

 The Death of Herod: An Essay in the Sociology of Religion by Richard K. Fenn.
 About Herod's death and burial.